-Viva digital book - Spanish

-Use of Apps such as Duolingo and Memrise to support language acquisition

-Study of music and cultural topics specific to each language
+Viva digital book - Spanish Use of Quizlet to support language acquisition Study of music and cultural topics specific to each language GCSE Bitesize GCSE Revision guide

-GCSE Bitesize

-GCSE Revsion guide

 Subject: Art Textiles

 Subject Leader: Miss Furnell

 Email: furnell@universityofkentacademiestrust.org.uk

 Students will complete, and develop, their portfolios from year 10.
 Students will receive their externally set assessment paper in January; they will complete their project using their chosen starting point from the exam board before sitting their practical exam in May.